ymolists/website/src/routes/docs/getting-started.md

 ## Browser Extension

-For convenience, we've made a browser extension that works with Google Chrome, Mozilla Firefox, and Safari.
+For convenience, we've made a browser extension that works with Google Chrome and Mozilla Firefox.
 The extension adds a Gitpod button on every project and branch across GitLab, GitHub, and Bitbucket so you can easily open a new workspace for any existing project.

 [Learn more &rarr;](/docs/browser-extension)